larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 application.

 This memo obsoletes and updates some prior IETF processes, summarized here.
-Background information is described in more detail in {{motivation}}:
+Background information is described in more detail in {{motivation}}.

 This memo makes the following changes to existing processes: